VAUTPL/Detecting-lines/README.md

 # UTPL

 #Professor:
 - Rodrigo Barba        lrbarba@utpl.edu.ec

 #Student:
 - Jonas Carrillo       jonascs1692@gmail.com

+#System Requirements
+- An i3 or better processor.
+The faster the better, especially at high video resolutions.
+- 2 GB or more RAM.
+- At least 100 MB Free Disk space
+- Windows 7 or later, OS X 10.8 or later (has only been tested on 10.9), Linux 3.0+